MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 ## Warnings and using pragma

 From [!INCLUDE[prodshort](includes/prodshort.md)] 2020 release wave 2 we begin to warn about the use of explicit and implicit with for extensions that are targeting the cloud.
-There will be two different warnings: `AL0604` and `AL0606`.
+There are two different warnings: `AL0604` and `AL0606`.

 > [!NOTE]
 > The warnings will become errors with a future release.
 We will at the earliest remove with statement support from the [!INCLUDE[prodshort](includes/prodshort.md)] 2021 release wave 2.